intel/scikit-learn-intelex/doc/sources/system_requirements.rst

 System requirements
 ###################

-This page provides details about hardware, operating system, and software prerequisites for the Intel® Extension for Scikit-learn.
+This page provides details about hardware, operating system, and software prerequisites for Intel® Extension for Scikit-learn.

 Supported configurations
 ------------------------